Clare-Marie Keel Dip Therapeutic counselling MBACP

 How can counselling help?

-Life can sometimes be quite challenging and throw up all sorts of dilemmas; counselling can be very helpful during these difficult times.
-I feel many of us need assistance or support at some point in our lives and sometimes speaking to friends or family may not be enough as they may be too personally involved with us.
+Life can sometimes be quite challenging and throw up all sorts of issues and counselling can be very helpful during these difficult times.
+I feel many of us need assistance or support at some point in our lives and sometimes speaking to friends or family may not be enough as they may feel too personally involved.
 It is during these times I am able to help you with counselling by offering you a space where you man be listened to in a non-judgmental and empathic way.

 For some people, just the opportunity to talk to someone caring and supportive is enough to help them re-engage with their own coping resources.